Brandon L. King, "Mayor's Facebook Page"

 East Cleveland has been in a state of fiscal emergency since the Fall of 2012.
 Despite efforts to get its accounts in order, including by instituting a hiring freeze and selling publicly-owned properties, it's still a long ways off from clearing its debts.

-"We have a situation where laws have been broken and we have a situation where we have major mismanagement," said councilwoman Patricia Blochowiak.
+"We have a situation where laws have been broken and we have a situation where we have major mismanagement," councilwoman Patricia Blochowiak told Scene earlier this year.
 "If this keeps going on, the city is going to fall apart entirely."